, Back to Journal

 Vivlore began as a note on my phone: what if there were a place to put all of this?

 Not a social network.
 Not a photo album.
-Something more like a living record — a place where you could capture the stories that define a person, the decades of their life, the moments that shaped them.
+Something more like a living record, a place where you could capture the stories that define a person, the decades of their life, the moments that shaped them.
+We started with the hardest version of that need, the one I knew first hand: helping families hold on to someone they had lost.

-The platform we built is simple by design.
-You create a memorial — for a parent, a grandparent, a friend, yourself.
+So the first thing we built was a life story.
+You create a page for a parent, a grandparent, a friend, or yourself.
 You add life moments, decade by decade.
 You write as much or as little as feels right.
 There are no word counts here.

 Who it's for

-Vivlore is for the grandson who wants to capture his grandfather's war stories before they're lost.
-For the daughter who keeps meaning to record her mother's voice but never quite gets around to it.
-For the person who is still alive but wants to write their own story while they still can.
+Vivlore is for the grandson who wants to capture his grandfather's stories before they're lost.
+For the parents who want their child's early years in a book she can read when she's grown.
+For the two people who spent a year on the road and want more than a camera roll to show for it.
+For the person who is still here and wants to write their own story while they can.

 What's next

-We're just getting started.
-The platform you see today — the timeline, the biography builder, the shareable pages — is the foundation.
-What's coming next will go further: AI that helps you uncover stories from photographs, from voice recordings, from the fragments you have.
+The platform you see today, the templates, the timeline, the shareable pages, and the printed hardbacks, is the foundation.
+What's coming next will go further: more kinds of books, and AI that helps you uncover stories from photographs, from voice recordings, from the fragments you already have.
 A way to preserve not just the words, but the presence.

 But that's for another post.

-For now: if there's someone in your life whose story you want to keep, start today.
+For now: if there's a story in your life you want to turn into a book, start today.
 It only takes a moment to begin.
 And it lasts forever.

 Don’t let their story go untold